nsaikiran/blog/content/posts/2020-01-06-notes-on-datastructures-and-algorithms.md

 - [To Queue Or Not To Queue](https://medium.com/basecs/to-queue-or-not-to-queue-2653bcde5b04)
 - Queue can be implemented with both array and linked list.
 Lined list based implementation is easy to do.
 Because dequeue will create empty slots at the front of the list.
 - [Circular queue or ring buffer can be thought of a bounded queue, and when this is implemented using array, each deque operation will create empty slots at the front of the array.
 We need to use these empty slots to enqueue items further, hence we can see circular usage.][Circular-queue-implementation].
-  - We can use ring buffer implementation to track _most recent_ elements in the stream, for example, given a stream of data, calculate _max_/_sum_ of most recent K numbers.
+  - We can use ring buffer implementation to track _most recent_ elements in the stream, for example, given a stream of data, to perform computation ( _max_/_sum_) on most recent K elements.

 ### Stack